Harnessing the power of yoga for women

 • Honour your cycles - Yoga teaches to accept the ebb and flow of our mind and body, not to stay stuck in one phase, but to acknowledge it before moving on.
 It is often in the acceptance that we become unstuck.

-• Regulate the nervous system - slow mindful yoga has the benefit of balancing the nervous system and can bring us back to homeostasis.
+• Regulate the nervous system - slow mindful yoga has the benefit of balancing the nervous system and can bring us back to homeostasis/ balance.

 • Slow, mindful poses, breathing and meditation or guided relaxation help to activate our para-sympathetic nervous system, helping to mitigate the effects of chronic stress.